-- Credit balances in checking accounts are attributed in line with common practice in conformity with the Basel directives, i.e. over an average term of 4-5 years for different customer types. - As from 2021, when calculating sensitivity of interest revenues, the risk-free interest rate is not capped at a minimum of 0%.
-In the same way, no cap is applied to the discount rate at 0% when calculating non-interest financing revenues. - Given the change in the interest rate environment, behavioral assumptions were updated with respect to current account balances in credit and the securities portfolio.
-The assumption is that under a scenario of rising interest rates, funds would be diverted from current account balances to interest-bearing deposits, as well as changes to bonds in the nostro portfolio.
+- Credit balances in checking accounts are attributed in line with common practice in conformity with the Basel directives, i.e. over an average term of 4-5 years for different customer types. - When calculating sensitivity of interest revenues, the risk-free interest rate is not capped at a minimum of 0%.
+In the same way, no cap is applied to the discount rate at 0% when calculating non-interest financing revenues. - It was assumed that under a scenario of rising interest rates, funds would be diverted from current account balances to interest-bearing deposits and/or changes to bonds in the nostro portfolio.
+On the other hand, under a scenario of declining interest rates, it is expected that funds would be diverted from interest-bearing deposits to current accounts.